Can I Lose My Home Because of Unpaid Property Taxes?

 If you stop paying property taxes, a sale of your property might follow.

 Property taxes are often paid through an escrow account that the mortgage lender establishes.
 The borrower then must pay additional funds for property taxes, homeowners' insurance, and homeowners' association fees (in some cases), to the lender, along with the principal and interest as part of the monthly payment.
+The loan servicer then pays these bills as they come due.

 What Happens When Property Taxes Are Delinquent?

 All states have statutes that permit the taxing authority, usually the county, to get a lien on a property once the homeowner becomes delinquent on the property taxes.
 Under most state laws, property tax liens are granted first-lien status.
-They are superior over other liens, including mortgages, regardless of whether the mortgage was recorded before or after the tax lien.

-Property Tax Sales
+Property Tax Sales, Generally

-Once the property taxes are delinquent for a sufficiently long time, the taxing authority will typically initiate a tax sale.
 Generally, a list is recorded in the county records that names the taxpayer, the property, and the amount of tax due, and the list will often be published.
 The taxpayer will receive some form of notice of the tax sale, but in most jurisdictions, no judicial action is required.

-In some jurisdictions, the property is sold at the tax sale to the highest bidder.
-In other states, the purchaser doesn't buy the property but receives a certificate of purchase.
-Once the redemption period expires, the purchaser obtains title to the property.
+In other states (tax lien states), the purchaser doesn't buy the property but instead buys the tax lien and receives a certificate of purchase.
+Once the redemption period expires, the purchaser gets title to the property.
 Other jurisdictions sell tax certificates that allow the certificate holder to foreclose the tax lien.
-And in other places, the taxing authority simply executes its lien by taking the property.

 Object to the Assessments

 Once the assessment has been reduced, the homeowner might have an easier time paying off the property tax debt.
+Usually, you must dispute the value shortly after you receive the bill.
+And, in some states, you have to pay the bill before challenging the home's value.

 Seek Abatement, a Deferral, or a Compromise

 Each state has exemptions and abatements that reduce at least a portion of the tax liability for some taxpayers.
 For example, tax liability might be reduced due to a taxpayer's age, disability, income level, or personal status (such as the surviving spouse of a firefighter or police officer).
-Some states will also defer property taxes if the taxpayer proves they suffered a financial hardship.
+But you might not qualify if you're already delinquent in your tax payments.

-However, a deferral might not be available once the taxes have become delinquent.
 Alternatively, a defaulting taxpayer might be able to negotiate a lower liability with the taxing authority.
 The taxing authority could agree to waive penalties and interest or give the taxpayer additional time to pay off the delinquency.

 What If the Property Has a Mortgage?

 Usually, a property won't go to tax sale if the home is mortgaged.
-The lender or servicer will typically advance amounts to pay the property taxes to ensure their lien isn't wiped out in a tax sale.
-Most mortgages contain a clause that allows the lender to add these advanced amounts to the borrower's total debt.
+Because property tax liens have priority over other liens, the lender or servicer will typically advance amounts to pay the property taxes to ensure their lien isn't wiped out in a tax sale.

 When to Seek Counsel